scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 For instance, future systems will rely on Apache Kafka or the Lightweight Distributed Metrics Service [Age14]_.

-Cori has 10,000 compute nodes running jobs at very high utilization, 24 hours day for more than 340 days in a typical year.
+Cori has 10,000 compute nodes running jobs at very high utilization, 24 hours a day for more than 340 days in a typical year.
 The volume of messages arriving from Python processes completing could be quite high, so we have taken a cautious approach of monitoring a list of about 50